hbowie/notenik-KB/The Basic Set of Fields.md

 Title:  The Basic Set of Fields

-Tags:   levels-outline.7 Field Labels and Types.4 The Basic Set of Fields
+Tags:   levels-outline.6 Field Labels and Types.4 The Basic Set of Fields

 Timestamp: 20210609165607

-Seq:    7.4
+Seq:    6.4

 Level:  3 - Section

 Body:

-As already mentioned above, these are the default field labels and types assigned when you create a new Notenik Collection.
+In its most basic form, a Note consists of a Title and a Body.
+A Tags field and a Link field are also present by default, when creating a new Collection.